-In the framework of this master thesis proton and electron scattering experiments were performed at the nuclei 92Zr and 94Mo.
-The extracted cross sections and formfactors were compared to predictions of the Quasi-Particle Phonon Model (QPM).
+In the framework of this master thesis data from proton and electron scattering experiments on the nuclei 92Zr and 94Mo were analyzed.
+The extracted cross sections and form factors were compared to predictions of the Quasi-Particle Phonon Model (QPM).
 Due to the different isospin sensitivity of both probes the proton as well as the neutron matrix elements of the QPM wave functions could be tested.
-The central result of this work is the observation of a new excitation mode in nuclei: The one-phonon hexadecapole mixed-symmetry state.
-In the future this mode will be the fingerprint of the effective hexadecapole proton-neutron interaction in the valence space.
-The properties of octupole states are discussed in 94Mo in the framework of the QPM.
-For them the situation is found to be very different compared to quadrupole and hexadecapole states.

-In addition information about the matter transition radii of all quadrupole states up to 4 MeV in 94 Mo were obtained from the proton scattering cross sections.
+The central result of this work is the observation of a new experimental signature for a one-phonon quadrupole mixed-symmetric state.
+The new signature is based on a reduction of the matter transition radius of the mixed-symmetry state compared to all other 2^+ states.
+The matter transition radii of all quadrupole states up to 4 MeV in 94 Mo were obtained from the proton scattering cross sections.
 The matter transition radius of the quadrupole mixed-symmetry state is found to be - by far - the smallest.
-This property is directly connected to its isovector nature and can therefore be used to identify mixed-symmetry states independently of B(M1)-values.
-This observation will especially be useful in nuclei where the B(M1)-value fails to be a reliable signature for mixed-symmetry states.
+This property is directly connected to its isovector nature and can therefore be used to identify mixed-symmetry states independently of B(M1)-values used so far.
 A similar analysis is performed for 92 Zr.
 The difference of the charge transition radii between the symmetric and the mixed-symmetric state is extracted from electron scattering data in 92 Zr.
 Both radii have a very similar size.

 A simple model is developed to study the influence of the Giant Quadrupole Resonance on effective forces used in the Interacting Boson Model 2 and on the formation mechanism of mixed-symmetry states in general.
 Conclusions on the evolution of mixed-symmetry states are drawn for the Mo-chain using this simple model.
-The M1-strength between the symmetric and mixed-symmetric quadrupole states is found to decrease linearly with increasing square of the deformation parameter.
-This is the opposite behaviour known from the scissors mode.
+The M1-strength between the symmetric and mixed-symmetric quadrupole states is found to be inverserly proportional to the square of the deformation parameter.
+This is the opposite to the behaviour known from the scissors mode.